Stackbit-Demos/stackbit-demo-nextjs-book/content/pages/pricing.md

             style: primary
         actions_align: left
         actions_width: full-width
-        subtitle: You have six months to prepare until your first exam.
+        subtitle: >-
+          You have only three months, but we can still help you reach your final goal.
       - title: Near the finish line
         title_align: left
         content: |